Collector of Revenue, Allen Icet

 How do I buy tax sale properties?

 The tax sale is a public auction for the purchase of a tax lien on a property.
 Bidding will begin at the cost of delinquent taxes and fees.
-The highest bidder will receive a Purchase Certificate with the ability to request a deed after the redemption period has expired if all other requirements met.
+The highest bidder will receive a Purchase Certificate with the ability to request a deed after the redemption period has expired if all other requirements are met.
 (RSMo §140.190, §140.290, §140.405)

 In order to bid at the Tax Sale, the bidding agent must: